 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
 For parathyroid cancer, the cancer is typically described as localized, metastatic, or recurrent.

-Recurrent.
+- Recurrent.
 Recurrent cancer is cancer that has come back after treatment.
+The most common place of recurrence is in the neck.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Source: National Cancer Institute.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.